A 'Perfect Day' in the Life of a Pentecostal

 •• Do we profit from the ministry of God-called teachers?
 Certainly!
 (Ephesians 4:11-13) But each individual who has received the Holy Spirit baptism, the anointing, should also expect in your personal times in the Word to be taught directly by the Holy Spirit.

-Summary — A day in the life of a Pentecostal may include:
+Summary — A "perfect day" in the life of a Pentecostal may include:

 • The God-given ability to be powerful witnesses.